SmollClover/Yagi/README.md

 ## An Anti-Raid Bot for Discord Servers with simplistic logic

+> This Bot was designed for personal use.
+There's no guarantee for it to be stable when used by someone else and I will not provide any Support for running/using this Project

 ---

 This Bot is designed to be really simple.
 So simple infact, that it should be a good starting point to get an idea on how to detect a Raid on a Discord Server.